 Whining or Humming

-Whining and humming suggest two different problems but are often hard to distinguish.
+Whining and humming are transmission noises that suggest two different problems but are often hard to distinguish.
 Whining indicates a problem with the transmission fluid pump and could be due to a low level or a failing pump.
 Humming is usually an indication that there is bearing going bad in your transmission, but can also be confused with carrier bearings and wheel bearings so make sure to check all those bearings before jumping to conclusions.